Mathematics GER Information

 New guidelines were developed for all general education requirement (GER) courses starting Fall 2020.
 Instructors can find information about syllabus structure, required topics, timing, and assessment criteria.
 In addition, all math courses fufillling the GER requirements should have information about GERs and GER assessment on their syllabi.
 A suggested statement is given below:

-This course is listed as a General Education Math Course as such you will be expected to meet the general learning outcomes 1 and 2.
-Students will be asked to complete a GER assignment in compliance with assessment of these outcomes.
+This course is listed as a General Education Math Course as such this course is expected to meet the 4 general learning outcomes.

 - Build knowledge of human institutions, sociocultural processes, and the physical and natural works through the study of mathematics.
 Competence will be demonstrated for the foundational information in each subject area, its context and significance, and the methods used in advancing each.